-For some of our programmes you will need to fulfil our fitness to train requirements in order to be offered a place.
+For programmes which involve working with potentially vulnerable adults or children, you will need to fulfil our fitness to train requirements, in addition to academic requirements.

-- BA Applied Social Science, Community Development & Youth Work
+- BA Social Science, Community Development & Youth Work

 - BA Social Work

 - MA Applied Anthropology & Community and Youth Work

 - MA Applied Anthropology & Community Development

 - MA Art Psychotherapy

 - MA Counselling

 - MA Dance Movement Psychotherapy